kingkillery/Spreadsheet_LLM_Encoder/README.md

 }
 ```

+## Evaluation

+Utilities for evaluating table detection are included:

+- `evaluation.py` implements the Error-of-Boundary (EoB-0) metric and provides
+  a loader for the Dong et al. (2019) dataset.
+- `run_evaluation.py` executes TableSense-CNN on this dataset and prints the
+  resulting F1 score and basic compression statistics.

 ## Research Background

 This implementation is based on the paper "[SpreadsheetLLM: Enabling LLMs to Understand Spreadsheets](https://www.microsoft.com/en-us/research/)" published by Microsoft Research in July 2024.
 The paper introduces a novel approach to encode spreadsheets for LLM comprehension that preserves structural integrity and visual semantics.